A personal understanding

 between things -

-but fundamental things in themselves -
+things in themselves -

 are a big problem.